 THEREFORE we, the undersigned are calling for the immediate resignation and removal of New York City Schools Chancellor Richard Carranza, and the creation of a non-partisan, multi-level task force to help assist Mayor DeBlasio to achieve the level of competence critical to ensuring the health, safety, and future of the children and families we serve as NYC educators.

-As Solidarity member Elizabeth Dacquisto, teacher at IS 318 school in Brooklyn has pointed out, “I feel that the mayor’s and chancellor’s plan fails to address the multiple safety concerns previously raised by teachers and staff in DOE schools.
+A Solidarity member in Brooklyn has pointed out, “I feel that the mayor’s and chancellor’s plan fails to address the multiple safety concerns previously raised by teachers and staff in DOE schools.
 After it took our schools so long to close in March, how do we know the DOE will do an adequate job with contact tracing and shutting down schools swiftly and safely?
 They have no room for error and yet there is too much ambiguity in their plan.”

 Public school parent and teacher Odalis Santana asserted that, “As an educator and parent of children in elementary and middle schools, I am extremely not confident with schools opening in the fall.
 Given all the data we have on COVID and the unnecessary countless lives lost within the DOE, I don’t want my children being statistics.
 We don’t feel safe!”